panva/jose/docs/jwt/unsecured/classes/UnsecuredJWT.md

 ▸ **setIssuedAt**(`input?`): `this`

 Set the "iat" (Issued At) Claim.

-- If no argument is used the current unix timestamp is used as the claim.
-- If a `number` is passed as an argument it is used as the claim directly.
-- If a `Date` instance is passed as an argument it is converted to unix timestamp and used as the claim.
-- If a `string` is passed as an argument it is resolved to a time span, and then added to the current unix timestamp and used as the claim.
+With no argument the current Unix timestamp is used.
+A `number` is used directly, a `Date` is converted to a Unix timestamp, and a `string` is parsed as a time span relative to the current Unix timestamp.
+String units may be seconds, minutes, hours, days, weeks, or years; months are unsupported and a year is 365.25 days.
+A leading `-` or trailing `"ago"` subtracts the time span.

 Format used for time span should be a number followed by a unit, such as "5 minutes" or "1 day".

-Valid units are: "sec", "secs", "second", "seconds", "s", "minute", "minutes", "min", "mins", "m", "hour", "hours", "hr", "hrs", "h", "day", "days", "d", "week", "weeks", "w", "year", "years", "yr", "yrs", and "y".
-It is not possible to specify months.
-365.25 days is used as an alias for a year.
+Valid unit spellings are: "sec", "secs", "second", "seconds", "s", "minute", "minutes", "min", "mins", "m", "hour", "hours", "hr", "hrs", "h", "day", "days", "d", "week", "weeks", "w", "year", "years", "yr", "yrs", and "y".

-If the string is suffixed with "ago", or prefixed with a "-", the resulting time span gets subtracted from the current unix timestamp.
-A "from now" suffix can also be used for readability when adding to the current unix timestamp.
+A "from now" suffix can be used for readability when adding to the current Unix timestamp.

 #### Parameters